dbeutel/herwig7interface/GeneratorInterface/Herwig7Interface/scripts/README.md

 ```

 ## Warnings
-* Existing files with the same names will be overwritten.
+* Existing files with the same names as described in the naming scheme will be overwritten.
+ * in the given file name all dots are replaced by underscores and either \_build.py, \_integrate\_X.py or \_run\_X.py is appended
 * Comments in the cmsRun file may confuse this script.